 Fibers (Plastic and Glass)

-The good: Fiber is evenly dispersed throughout the concrete to give 100% coverage.
+The good: One of the key advantages of fiber reinforcement is its ability to be evenly dispersed throughout the concrete, providing 100% coverage.
+In the fiber concrete vs rebar debate, this uniform distribution is a significant factor in enhancing crack resistance.
 It’s easy to handle and faster to install than the options above.
 It will not rust, so corrosion is not a concern, and has a low weight-to-strength ratio.

 The bad: Pouring and finishing concrete with fibers can be frustrating and can result in low-quality concrete.
 There are issues with freeze-thaw resistance, and glass will break down.
 Any synthetic or glass fiber will need to be ordered in large quantities to ensure appropriate disbursement – unfortunately many fiber products are sold by businesses that do not assist in engineering.
 Since it is not able to be used in Building Code applications, designs and evaluation reports are not available.